G-theory of root stacks and equivariant K-theory: An application of root stacks to the equivariant -theory of schemes

-As an application of the theorems proved in the sections 3 and 4 we can formulate a result about equivariant $K$-theory.
+As an application of the theorems proved in the sections 3 and 4, we can formulate a result about equivariant $K$-theory.

 \begin{theorem} Let $X$ be a regular, separated, noetherian scheme over the field $k$ with a generically free admissible action of a finite group $G,$ such that the order of $G$ is coprime to the characteristic of $k$.
-Let's denote $X/G = Y $ and assume all the condition from the Assumption \ref{assumption}.
-Also assume that $X \rightarrow Y$ is ramified along a simple normal crossing divisor.
+Let's denote by $X/G = Y $ and assume that all the conditions of Assumption \ref{assumption} are satisfied.
+Also assume that $X \rightarrow Y$ is ramified along a simple normal crossing divisor $E$.
 Then there is an isomorphism of groups: